nv-legate/legate.core/README.md

   Yes, probably, but we don't recommend it.
 Our motivation for building Legate is to provide the bare minimum subset of functionality that we believe is essential for building truly composable software that can still run at scale.
-No other system out there met our needs.
+No other systems out there met our needs.
 Providing interoperability with those other systems will destroy the very essence of what Legate is and significantly dilute its benefits.
 All that being said, Legion does provide some means of doing stop-the-world exchanges